 Applications

 Solid-phase synthesis is widely used in combinatorial chemistry to build up libraries of compounds for rapid screening.
 It has been commonly used to synthesize peptides, oligosaccharides, and nucleic acids.
+Moreover, this concept has been and implemented in chemical synthesis.
+Because it is heterogeneous, these solid-supported reagents can often be recycled and reused in subsequent reactions.

 Legend: